Business Model Breakdown

 Why It Works (Competitive Advantages)

-• Massive scale and integrated global operations (upstream, downstream, chemicals)
+• Massive scale and global integrated operations (upstream, downstream, chemical) providing resilience against commodity price volatility.

-• Strong balance sheet and financial flexibility for capital deployment
+• Strong balance sheet and financial flexibility to fund large capital projects and return capital to shareholders.

 Economic Moat: Wide (Cost Advantages, Efficient Scale, Intangible Assets/IP, Brand Power)